Ares1605/Ares1605/README.md

 </div>
 <div align="center">
 <p>
-🚀 I am currently a third-year college student majoring in <strong>Computer Science</strong>.
+🚀 I am currently a fourth-year college student majoring in <strong>Computer Science</strong>.
 My initial impressions to the field<br>
 was being fascinated by the complexities of software, and how much goes into making a scalable software.
 Today,<br>
 I'm trying to learn everything between stage 0 of creating a product, to maintaining and upkeeping software.
 The <br>
 most interesting concept I've been learning recently is event-driven architecture.